Inverse design of deployable origami structures that approximate a general surface: Examples and discussion

-Alas, deployability seems to come at a cost.
-The face we attempt to approximate is shown in Fig.~\ref{fig:face}(a).
+{Unfortunately, not all surfaces can be easily approximated using our optimization strategy for deployable origami.} The face we attempt to approximate is shown in Fig.~\ref{fig:face}(a).
 Our first attempt using a partially folded Miura-Ori ($36 \times 24$ mesh-panels) as the initial origami failed to produce a quality approximation during the optimization.
 Our best attempt is shown in Fig.~\ref{fig:face}(b).
-To obtain this approximation, we employed an initial origami exhibiting a basic deformation -- slight curvature along the short axis -- that most resembled the global shape of the face (Table \ref{tabel:eval}).
+To obtain this approximation, we employed an initial origami exhibiting a basic deformation --- slight curvature along the short axis --- that most resembled the global shape of the face (Table \ref{tabel:eval}).
 After optimizing through our design framework, we end with a deployable origami structure that fits the global features of the face but fails to capture the sharp features at the nose.
 To understand why, note the crease pattern for this origami (Fig.~\ref{fig:face}(b.3)).
 The mark of being on the boundary of the compatible set of RFFQM is diminishing panel lengths or aspect ratios.
 The central region of the pattern, i.e., the region folded to approximate the nose, fits exactly this description.
 So the optimization is driving the initial origami towards the boundary of the compatible set of parameters, where it gets stuck before the nose can be adeptly approximated.